stefanDeveloper/heiDGAF/docs/pipeline.rst

 ............

 The :class:`LogCollector` connects to the :class:`LogServer` to retrieve one logline, which it then processes and validates.
-The logline is parsed into its respective fields, each checked for correct type and format:
+The logline is parsed into its respective fields, each checked for correct type and format.
+For each configuration of a logg collector in ``pipeline.logcollection.collectors``, a process is spun up in the resulting docker container allowing for multiprocessing and threading.

 - **Field Validation**: